 It sucks, next question.

 All around the world, in every language known to man – there are four letters which ruin an air travelers day.
 For some, it can be far worse.
-SSSS is the universal air travel symbol for long day ahead.
-It means you’ve been singled out for additional security, scrutiny and headache.
-Here’s what it means, how to get rid of it and what to expect.
+SSSS is the universal air travel symbol for slightly longer day ahead.
+It means you’ve been singled out for additional security, scrutiny and headache based on something arbitrary like when you booked your ticket, or something more interesting.
+Here’s what SSSS means, how to get rid of it and what to expect.

 This totally depends.
-I’ve had plenty of SSSS, either because my passport name didn’t perfectly match my ticketed name, I booked a one way fare, or a last minute seat.
-In all cases the SSSS was gone on my next trip.
-But if your travel takes you to places where your government may have questions, for example a US Citizen visiting Pakistan – it can follow you around.
+I’ve had plenty of SSSS, either because my passport name didn’t perfectly match my ticketed name, I booked a one way fare, or I grabbed a last minute seat.
+In these cases the SSSS typically goes away.
+If however you’ve been to countries which are in crisis, or had trouble with the law it may very well last longer.
+For example a US Citizen visiting Pakistan may find that it can follow you around for a while.

 There’s a website – and it’s actually fairly easy.
 DHS Trip is a site dedicated to people who have regular issues flying, have been denied boarding, entry or have been selected for SSSS and other issues.
 You simply fill out the form, answer some questions and within 4 weeks the ruling will come in the mail.
 In most cases – this resolves any future SSSS issues, and you’ll be good to go.